xuxiaowei-io/gitaly/doc/design_ha.md

 would not be an issue since forked copies would only use a small amount of additional data.

-To complicates matter even more, read distribution can contribute to inconsistent behavior when attempting to determine how much storage a user has consumed.
+To complicate matter even more, read distribution can contribute to inconsistent behavior when attempting to determine how much storage a user has consumed.
 Since stating a repository's disk space is a read-only operation, it is load balanced across all up to date replicas of the repository.
 If any of